 I added an aged patina finish to upcycle an old frying pan and a $4 flea market lamp to make a beautiful planter!
-Learn how to get the same look on your next upcycle.
+Learn how to get the same look on your next project.

 Why A Green Patina Finish?